 Triggered by the EU Damages Directive, an amendment to the Austrian Cartel Act (Kartellgesetz) and the Austrian Competition Act (Wettbewerbsgesetz) was adopted in March 2017.
-While it is focused on the implementation of the said directive, there are also changes to the Austrian merger control regime, in particular one of which appears quite significant.
+While this focused on the implementation of the said directive, it also introduced changes to the Austrian merger control regime, in particular one of which was quite significant.

-The amendment, which entered into force on 1 May 2017, introduces an entirely new notification threshold.
-This means that transactions to be implemented as of 1 November 2017 will also have to be ascertained in the light of this new threshold.
-The new threshold does not only build on turnover but also on transaction value and the target being active in Austria.
+The amendment introduced an entirely new notification threshold.
+Different from the classic thresholds, this new threshold does not only build on turnover but also on transaction value and the target being active in Austria.

-According to the new Section 9 para 4 of the Cartel Act, concentrations will also have to be notified where (cumulatively):
+According to the relevant Section 9 para 4 of the Cartel Act, concentrations also have to be notified where (cumulatively):